moiddar/Pushing-SQL-to-its-Limits/README.md

 We're going to be pushing SQL (Snowflake) to its limits by applying advanced analytic techniques that are better suited for languages like Python or R. Applying them in SQL forces us to gain a deeper understanding of any algorithms we use instead of relying on pre-built libraries or functions.
 It'll also improve our day to day SQL ability the same way intense exercise at the gym can make day to day stuff like climbing a flight of stairs easier.
 There's also several use cases where working directly in SQL is faster and cheaper than developing infrastructure for other languages.
 <br>

-We will conduct an Exploratory Data Analysis and implement an Associate Rule Learning Algorithm (Equivalence Class Clustering and bottom-up Lattice Traversal).
+We will conduct an Exploratory Data Analysis and implement an Association Rule Learning Algorithm (Equivalence Class Clustering and bottom-up Lattice Traversal).
 <br>

 The dataset we're using is a sample of real transaction data from a Brazilian E-Commerce Site.